Meet the Spring Planning Team

 As co-author and designer of the Women & Money and Art of Delegation ebooks, Krysten is well-versed in creating useful, actionable communications and content in the world of finance and business.
 She takes an educational approach to finance and marketing, determined that her audience is looking for the right information to make great decisions.
 A creative mind with a fine-tuned computer behind it, Krysten is a digital native with a thirst for knowledge and an addiction to hard work.

-At Spring Financial Planning, Krysten is the nitpicky tactical creative behind how we present to the world, managing everything from colour palettes to educational materials, data management, and the delicate construction of sentences.
+At Spring Plans, Krysten is the nitpicky tactical creative behind how we present to the world, managing everything from colour palettes to educational materials, data management, and the delicate construction of sentences.

 - Women and Money eBook

 - Admin Slayer ebook: The Art of Delegation

 - Huffington Post: What Your Myers-Briggs Type Says About Your Investing Style

 - LinkedIn: Nobody Cares About You or Your Fund